 We hunted up a hobby store that Rick wanted to check out, poked around there a bit and then headed over the Bay Bridge to Berkeley and the Scharffen-Berger factory.
 This factory is a little slice of chocolate heaven and it definitely smells like it.
 They have a restaurant on site and give free chocolate factory tours where they allow you to take photos and give you chocolate to sample.
 Did I say heaven?
 Of course you buy lots of chocolate and goodies at the factory store- of course you do… I bought lots of chocolate and a molinillo for frothing hot chocolate.
 Yes I did!

-After we tore ourselves away from Scharffen Berger we headed to our friends Jeff and Michelle Machado’s home -another slice of heaven on earth where we are completely spoiled and pampered.
+After we tore ourselves away from Scharffen-Berger we headed to our friends Jeff and Michelle Machado’s home -another slice of heaven on earth where we are completely spoiled and pampered.
 Poor us 🙂

 I’m sorry my pictures don’t do enough justice to the works of art that Jeff just seems to be able to throw together on the spot: Warm vanilla sauced berries over vanilla ice cream; eggs with pesto atop pan grilled herb focaccia; halibut and asparagus with a succulent citrusy-buttery sauce.
 I didn’t get photos of the decadent potato gratin (I would have gladly had it for every meal after that -including desserts) or the buttermilk-blueberry with Meyer lemon pancakes covered in real maple syrup and smoky thick cut bacon prepared for us as breakfast on the morning we departed.
-(I am craving it all over againg as I write ) So spoiled!!!!
+(I am craving it all over again as I write ) So spoiled!!!!

 Jeff is an outstanding chef magnifique and Michelle commutes to an outside job and works tirelessly with Jeff in their (extremely fabulous) catering business.
 Well – catering is not a sufficient description, anyone who might be lucky enough to hire Jeff Machado Elegant Cuisine is going to have a dining experience like no other.
 You may think I am biased and I admit that having Jeff cook for you might bias you, but I assure you he’s worth it.
-He’s the kind of chef that coaxes the best flavours and textures out of the best ingredients.
+He’s the kind of chef that coaxes the best flavors and textures out of the best ingredients.
 Being in his kitchen makes you re-evaluate and try to up your game.
 The Maison Machado (as we like to call it) is an oasis of comfort and elegance- thanks for the spoiling -we love you!
 And thanks for taking me to Cicero’s Pizza, which I am still craving by the way.
 I know I’m using a lot of superlatives but believe me it is still faint praise.

 We were able to see Rick’s parents for a couple of lunches and some time at their home.
 It’s always great to be with them but you always feel a pang as you drive away.
 It’s hard to live far away from those you love.